 I highly recommend ordering the “Smokin’ in the Boys Room” cocktail right after you receive the first miracle berry course.
 This is an awesome drink with a fun presentation.
 The cocktail is placed in a vacuum chamber (you can see the outlines of a glass in the chamber shown below).
 The vacuum chamber is filled with smoke.
 Let the drink sit in the chamber for a few minutes to infuse it with a nice smoky flavor.
 When you open the lid, you’re greeted with a waft of smoke.
 The miracle berry masks some of the bitter aspects from the bourbon, giving you a very smooth, smoky whiskey, similar to an Islay scotch.
 Perfect.

 I’ve only ever cooked for friends and family before.
 It was surreal watching strangers eat something I’d handled.
-I was always looking around at other tables, worried that somehow my tiny little contribution wouldn’t be up to iNG’s high standards, but everything went off perfectly.
+I was always looking around at other tables, worried that somehow my tiny little contribution wouldn’t be up to iNG’s high standards.
+Thankfully, everything went off perfectly.

-I needn’t have worried because I was in the good hands of the guys downstairs in the kitchen.
-Not only are they great chefs who are passionate about what they do, but they’re good people who welcome and take care of newcomers.
+I needn’t have worried because I was in the good hands of the chefs in the kitchen.
+Not only are they passionate about what they do, but they’re good people who welcome and take care of newcomers.
 At iNG you’ll find innovative food, great flavors, surprising presentations, and fantastic service.
-But there’s more than that; great people make great organizations.
-The kitchen staff at iNG are great people, which makes iNG a great organization.
-That’s why you should visit them.
+But there’s more than that; the kitchen staff at iNG are great people, adding one more reason why you should visit them.

 Dinner at moto

 Here’s a picture of me in the moto lab, followed by videos of some of the courses on the menu when I visited.
-Moto’s lab is almost as cool as my kitchen lab (just kidding).
 Thank you, moto and iNG, for an unforgettable experience.